oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 Use the `rollCluster.sh` script to initiate a rolling restart of the WebLogic Server Pods belonging to a WebLogic cluster in a domain managed by the operator.

 The `rollCluster.sh` script updates the value of the `spec.restartVersion` attribute of the cluster resource.
-Then, the operator will do a rolling restart of the WebLogic cluster Server Pods after the value of the `spec.restartVersion` is updated.
+Then, the operator will do a rolling restart of the WebLogic cluster server instances after the value of the `spec.restartVersion` is updated.
 You can provide the new value of the `restartVersion` as a parameter to the script or the script will automatically generate a new value to trigger the rolling restart.
 See the script `usage` information by using the `-h` option.

 ```
 $ rollCluster.sh -c cluster-1 -d domain1 -n weblogic-domain-1